-It is allowed to create at maximun 8 MVR VLANs with corresponding channel settings for each Multicast VLAN.
-There will be totally at maximun 256 group addresses for channel settings.
+It is allowed to create at maximum 8 MVR VLANs with corresponding channel settings for each Multicast VLAN.
+There will be totally at maximum 256 group addresses for channel settings.

-This Page provides MVR related configuration.
+This page provides MVR related configuration.
 The MVR screen in Figure 4-8-19 appears.

-Figure 4-8-19: MVR Configuration Page Screenshot
+Figure 4-8-19: MVR Configuration page Screenshot

-Object Description

-MVR Mode Enable/Disable the Global MVR.

-The Unregistered Flooding control depends on the current configuration in

-IGMP/MLD Snooping.

-It is suggested to enable Unregistered Flooding control when the MVR group

-table is full.

-• Delete Check to delete the entry.
-The designated entry will be deleted during the next
+Object Description MVR Mode Enable/Disable the Global MVR.
+The Unregistered Flooding control depends on the current configuration in IGMP/MLD Snooping.
+It is suggested to enable Unregistered Flooding control when the MVR group table is full. • Delete Check to delete the entry.
+The designated entry will be deleted during the next save.

-save.

 MVR VID Specify the Multicast VLAN ID.

-Caution: MVR source ports are not recommended to be overlapped with

-management VLAN ports.
+Caution: MVR source ports are not recommended to be overlapped with management VLAN ports.
 MVR Name MVR Name is an optional attribute to indicate the name of the specific MVR VLAN.
 Maximum length of the MVR VLAN Name string is 16.
 MVR VLAN Name can only contain alphabets or numbers.
 When the optional MVR VLAN name is given, it should contain at least one alphabet.
 MVR VLAN name can be edited for the existing MVR VLAN entries or it can be added to the new entries.
 IGMP Address Define the IPv4 address as source address used in IP header for IGMP control frames.
 The default IGMP address is not set (0.0.0.0).
 When the IGMP address is not set, system uses IPv4 management address of the IP interface associated with this VLAN.
 When the IPv4 management address is not set, system uses the first available IPv4 management address.
 Otherwise, system uses a pre-defined value.
 By default, this value will be 192.0.2.1. • Mode Specify the MVR mode of operation.
 In Dynamic mode, MVR allows dynamic MVR membership reports on source ports.
 In Compatible mode, MVR membership reports are forbidden on source ports.
 The default is Dynamic mode. • Tagging Specify whether the traversed IGMP/MLD control frames will be sent as Untagged or Tagged with MVR VID.
 The default is Tagged. • Priority Specify how the traversed IGMP/MLD control frames will be sent in prioritized manner.
-The default Priority is 0. • LLQI Define the maximun time to wait for IGMP/MLD report memberships on a receiver port before removing the port from multicast group membership.
+The default Priority is 0. • LLQI Define the maximum time to wait for IGMP/MLD report memberships on a receiver port before removing the port from multicast group membership.
 The value is in units of tenths of a seconds.
 The range is from 0 to 31744.
 The default LLQI is 5 tenths or one-half second.
 Interface Channel When the MVR VLAN is created, select the IPMC Profile as the channel filtering Setting condition for the specific MVR VLAN.
 Summary about the Interface Channel Profiling (of the MVR VLAN) will be shown by clicking the view button.
 Profile selected for designated interface channel is not allowed to have overlapped permit group address. • Port The logical port for the settings.
 Port Role Configure an MVR port of the designated MVR VLAN as one of the following roles. ■ Inactive: The designated port does not participate MVR operations.
 Source: Configure uplink ports that receive and send multicast data as source ports.
 Subscribers cannot be directly connected to source ports. ■ Receiver: Configure a port as a receiver port if it is a subscriber port and should only receive multicast data.
 It does not receive data unless it becomes a member of the multicast group by issuing IGMP/MLD messages.
-2223.1100 d Monitor of the Managast group by looding form /MED Modadged.

 Caution: MVR source ports are not recommended to be overlapped with management VLAN ports.
 Select the port role by clicking the Role symbol to switch the setting.
-I indicates Inactive; S indicates Source; R indicates Receiver The default Role is Inactive.
-Immediate Leave Enable the fast leave on the port.
+I indicates Inactive; S indicates Source; R indicates Receiver